-The GitHub flow thing showing a release-from-branch step, before the merge back to the master (trunk):
+The GitHub flow thing showing a release-from-branch step, before the merge back to the main (trunk):

 As the GitHub documentation portrays, review comments are part of the process.
 They are the speech bubbles in timeline above followed by another commit, which presumably addressed the review feedback.